mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 animal species but microbial life runs rampant in its oceans, seas and low-lying valleys.
 However, little of its native life may be found at an elevation of more than 1,000 meters.
-The planet has a dense, high- pressure atmosphere with significant carbon dioxide, sulphur dioxide and hydrogen sulphide taints spewed from its dozens of active volcanos.
+The planet has a dense, high-pressure atmosphere with significant carbon dioxide, sulphur dioxide and hydrogen sulphide taints spewed from its dozens of active volcanos.